aoanla/SRDBlog-Src/posts/highlights/2019/wknd-15Jun2019.rst

 .. __: https://www.facebook.com/events/797096274017458/

-`Rock N Roller Queens`_ are just one of the skating-related clubs participating in the 3rd annual Fiesta Roller Dance Bogotá, a celebration of all kinds of skates-related things in the city.
+`Rock N Roller Queens`_ [link to Facebook, as website link down] are just one of the skating-related clubs participating in the 3rd annual Fiesta Roller Dance Bogotá, a celebration of all kinds of skates-related things in the city.
 (This edition is branding itself as "Urban", so we expect a different focus to previous editions.)

-.. _Rock N Roller Queens:
+.. _Rock N Roller Queens: https://www.facebook.com/RockNRollerQueens/

 Event starts: 1800 Saturday